mattmezza/italianTaxCode/README.md

 ### Usage

+_Clone or download this repository and then add the .jar provided into the building path of your java application._

+_Clona o scarica questa repository e poi aggiungi il .jar fornito nel building path della tua applicazione java._

     FiscalCodeCalculator fcc = new FiscalCodeCalculator();
     try {
       String fiscalCode = fcc.calculateFC("Mario", "Rossi", 'M', new Date(1979, 2, 31), "Pozzilli");